pk0227/learncpp/OOPs/21_Operator_Overloading/Readme.txt

     -- Classes with dynamically allocated variables need to have a copy constructor and assignment operator that do a deep copy.
     -- Favor using classes in the standard library over doing your own memory management.

+14 — Overloading operators and function templates
+    --